Graz8/qb-doorlock-CSS-edit/README.md

-# qb-doorlock-CSS-edit
-A edit of the qb-doorlock script.
-Meant to look closer to nopixels doorlock
+This is a edit of the qb-doorlock script its made to look more like nopixels doorlock.
+It is very simple and was made in about 3 miniutes.